Visibility tips from the experts

 Wet pavement also increases braking distance, giving you less time to react to danger on the road.
 A clear windshield is imperative in these conditions.
 The sooner you see the hazard, the more time you have to react, stop and avoid an accident.
 Play it safe.
 Be ready for any weather, any time with proper wiper blade maintenance.

 Recommended Wiper Blade Maintenance

 To ensure safety and optimum visibility throughout the year, note these helpful maintenance tips.

 - Chattering or streaking wipers indicate that replacement is necessary

 - Replace wipers at least every six months or as needed

 Everyone knows that winter weather is tough on wipers.
 However, surprising to most, sunny weather causes wipers to deteriorate too.
 Heat and infrequent use can cause wipers to crack and become brittle.
 Even road chemicals, airborne pollutants and ozone can cause deteriorating.
 So, whether you live where the snow falls, or in a desert state, be sure to regularly inspect your wipers.

 Don’t Forget the Rear Wiper!

-Rear wipers can deteriorate just as quickly as front wiper and just as important in being able to see the road clearly.
-If you vehicle is equipped with a rear wiper, be sure to replace it regularly along with your front wiper blades.
+Rear wipers can deteriorate just as quickly as the front wiper and just as important in being able to see the road clearly.
+If your vehicle is equipped with a rear wiper, be sure to replace it regularly along with your front wiper blades.